InferSoft-inc/app-challenge/README.md

   - How to set up and run your application.
   - A brief explanation of your design choices and technologies used.
   - Any challenges you encountered and how you resolved them.
-- A simple demo (video) showcasing the functionality of your application.
+- A simple demo (video) showcasing the functionality of your application answering as many of the queries as you can.
+If it doesn't work perfectly, that's okay!
+Include your thoughts on whats going wrong and how you would fix it in the README file.

 ### Evaluation Criteria
 - **Functionality**: The application meets all the basic functional requirements.